 Franziska holds a DPhil in Social Interventions (University of Oxford), an MSc in Evidence-Based Social Interventions (University of Oxford) and a BA in Social Work (Free University of Bolzano-Bozen).
 From 2014 to 2016 she worked as a post-doctoral research officer with Prof Lucie Cluver on the Young Carers Studies, a collaboration between Oxford University, South African universities, the South African Government and various NGOs and international organisations.

 Before joining the Department, Franziska worked as a child protection social worker for a local authority in Wales.
-She is a registered social worker with the HCPC and an active member of the International Society for the Prevention of Child Abuse and Neglect (ISPCAN).
+She is a registered social worker with the HCPC and is an elected councilor of the International Society for the Prevention of Child Abuse and Neglect (ISPCAN).

 Franziska is grateful to the ESRC and DSPI for funding her DPhil and post-doctoral work.